electrikmilk/cherrilang.org/language/comments.md

 */
 ```

-Comments of either type are translated over into the compiled Shortcut as comment actions.
-Unless, you use the `--comments` (`-c`) argument, that will strip comments and not include them in the compiled Shortcut.
+Do not add a `*` to the front of a line, it will make its way into the compiled Shortcut.

+### Result

+Comments are not included in the final Shortcut to help reduce the size of the Shortcut.

-This is useful for Shortcuts where the comments in your code are not relevant to the final Shortcut.
-For example, If your Shortcut ends up being too large of a file, and the code is filled with comments, use this option and the resulting Shortcut will be marginally smaller.
+This is useful for Shortcuts where the comments in your code are not relevant to the user of the Shortcut.

+To include them as comment actions, use the `--comments` (`-c`) argument.